MystLeissa/The-Girly-Station/README.md

 Headnote From the Girly Station: Most of the following has not been edited to fit the new Girly station code - follow links at your own peril.
 I did however remove a couple of references to setup instructions that do not apply to this fork.
+The Readme File is not really updated by me.
+The entire reason The Girly Station exists is because /tg/station is somewhat problematic with their coding population.

 ## /tg/station codebase